fkirc/secure-zip-notes/simplefilesync/README.md

 - Dropbox Core SDK: `com.dropbox.core:dropbox-core-sdk`.
 The Dropbox Core SDK is open-sourced at https://github.com/dropbox/dropbox-sdk-java.

-- Play Services Drive library: `com.google.android.gms:play-services-drive`.
-The Play Services Drive library is probably not open-source, but the API is documented at https://developers.google.com/drive/api/v3/.
-Besides, there exists a demo app at https://github.com/gsuitedevs/android-samples/.

 ## Dropbox Integration
 Integrating ``SimpleFileSync`` into your app involves the following steps: